 This neighborhood on the East River waterfront holds a double gateway to Brooklyn.
 Both the Manhattan Bridge and Brooklyn Bridge will land you on the other side, but the latter does it in style.
 Cross the beautiful Brooklyn Bridge and get splendid views of Brooklyn and Manhattan.

 Fuel up: At the other end of the Brooklyn Bridge, you’ll find a Shake Shack waiting.
-What started as one hot dog joint in NYC’s Madison Square, is now a global burger chain with over 400 locations.
-Buzzers to alert when your food is ready are widespread nowadays, but back in 2014 I found them remarkable enough to take a picture.
+What started as a hot dog cart in NYC’s Madison Square, is now a global burger chain with over 400 locations.

 Chinatown